safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 **Few areas to optimize...**

 - The Helm repository was not implemented, so there was no way of versioning the Helm Chart at the time of implementation.
 And placed on Gitlab Runner without having a mechanism to fetch the latest from the Git repository.
-So, it's more of a toil to update files on Runner whenever changes happen in the Helm chart.
+So, it's more of a toil to update files on the Gitlab runner server whenever changes happen in the Helm chart.
 - Docker registry server should have a DNS name to allow secure communication over SSL.
 - Every commit in the repository for branch `develop`, `master`, and `release/*` will trigger a Docker image build.
 And at the end of the stage, the pipeline will also remove the respective Docker build image.
 It's an overkill use of building resources across the environment & waste of time.